awsdocs/aws-lambda-developer-guide/doc_source/API_AddPermission.md

 To grant permission to another account, specify the account ID as the `Principal`\.
 For AWS services, the principal is a domain\-style identifier defined by the service, like `s3.amazonaws.com` or `sns.amazonaws.com`\.
 For AWS services, you can also specify the ARN or owning account of the associated resource as the `SourceArn` or `SourceAccount`\.
 If you grant permission to a service principal without specifying the source, other accounts could potentially configure resources in their account to invoke your Lambda function\.

-This action adds a statement to a resource\-based permission policy for the function\.
+This action adds a statement to a resource\-based permissions policy for the function\.
 For more information about function policies, see [Lambda Function Policies](https://docs.aws.amazon.com/lambda/latest/dg/access-control-resource-based.html)\.

 ## Request Syntax<a name="API_AddPermission_RequestSyntax"></a>